 The Minnesota Youth Athletic Services, Inc. (MYAS) was organized in 1991 as a 501(c)(3) nonprofit organization dedicated to improving the delivery of youth sports services to young athletes, coaches and parents.
 The MYAS is Minnesota's largest multi-sport organization focused solely on youth athletics with more than 150,000 kids participating in our programs annually.
 The MYAS is a central clearinghouse for youth sports, serving as an information channel linking hundreds of youth associations, coaches, and thousands of parents.

-Daniel Klinkhammer, Executive Director
+Daniel Klinkhammer, Co-Founder

-Buddy Hemric, Associate Director of IT/Officials
+Buddy Hemric, Director of IT/Officials Coordinator